Fasting during Ramadan with a lung condition

 Fasting could affect your health if you have CF. Your GP or specialist can give you the best advice about fasting.

-If you have CF diabetes, fasting could also cause your blood sugar levels to lower (hypoglycaemia).
-Low blood sugar levels can be dangerous if they are not treated quickly.
+If you have CF diabetes, fasting could also cause your blood sugar levels to fall.
+This is called hypoglycaemia.
+Low blood sugar levels can be dangerous if they’re not treated quickly.

 The Cystic Fibrosis Trust has more information about fasting with cystic fibrosis